andrewringler/git-annex-turtle/README.md

 ## TODO
  * Get context menus working for get and drop
  * after a git annex get if we already have an item highlighted the Finder thumb preview doesn't update? possible to do that? or is there just a delay?
+ * and context menu errors, where to display?
+ * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does

 ## Notes
  * https://github.com/liferay/liferay-nativity could provide Finder integration for older OSes if needed.